kumarshantanu/lein-sub/README.md

 Leiningen plugin to execute tasks on sub-projects

-Should you need recursive behavior, consider Leiningen profiles or [lein-cascade](https://github.com/kumarshantanu/lein-cascade).
+Should you need recursive behavior, consider Leiningen aliases or [lein-cascade](https://github.com/kumarshantanu/lein-cascade).